Share your stories

 We will not publish your story or make it available to a third party without your written permission.
 However, you must be willing to use your real name and where possible, provide a photo.
 If you have a story to tell, whether you live with pain, or from the perspective of a carer or family member, we would be very pleased to hear from you.

-Useful websites for patient stories and examples
+Useful resources for patient stories and examples